joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV Markdown.md

 - Understand regulatory commitments
 - Push budget ownership down to product teams
 - Represent technology in relevant board and regulatory engagements
-- Ensure security and operational posture of the platform meets the highest standards
+- Ensure security and operational posture of the platform meets the highest standards.

 ### Leadership
 - Promote growth mindset and respect